ethankleindev/pa_1/README.md

 ========================================================================
 From a Windows command prompt, in the folder containing myShell.exe:
     myShell.exe
 The shell prints "Welcome to myShell", then displays the "==> " prompt and waits for input.
 Type a supported command and press Enter.
-Type exit to terminate.
+Type exit or quit to terminate.

 myShell.exe can also be launched by double clicking it in File Explorer, but running it from an existing command prompt is recommended so the window stays open after the shell exits.